bcit-ci/CodeIgniter/user_guide_src/source/libraries/sessions.rst

 In addition, you may also create and use `Custom Drivers`_, if the ones provided by default don't satisfy your use case.

-.. note:: In previous CodeIgniter versions, a different, "cookie driver"
-	was the only option and we have received negative feedback on not providing that option.
-While we do listen to feedback from the community, we want to warn you that it was dropped because it is **unsafe** and we advise you NOT to try to replicate it via a custom driver.

 Files Driver
 ------------